-More information on the use of other social media can be found in the School's Social Media Policy.
+More information on the use of other social media can be found in the school's Social Media Policy.

-7.8 Recording calls / meetings / online lessons / staff training
+8. Recording calls / meetings / online lessons / staff training

 Recording calls, meetings, online lessons, etc will generate personal data including pupil images, names, contributions, and contact details and will be protected, processed and retained in the same way as all personal data, in line with the school's Data Protection Policies and Privacy Notices and in accordance with our other policies including Off Site Working and Bring Your Own Device policies, as well as our Retention Schedule.
 The school recognises that recording staff whilst at work may be considered to be privacy intrusive and therefore careful safeguards will be put in place should recording be deemed necessary.
-In particular, the school must ensure that the Data Protection principles as set out in the Data Protection Policy ("Our DP rules") are adhered to.
-We will never record calls, meetings, online lessons or staff training in a covert manner.
-Recordings in these circumstances will be carried out in line with our HR policies.
+In particular, the school will ensure that the Data Protection principles as set out in the Data Protection Policy ("Our DP rules") are adhered to.